aejay-m/Avoir/README.md

 **System Description**
-This system is made by using Java.
 All operations of the database is done by Maria DB and MYSQL Workbench

 ## UI DESIGN